paketo-buildpacks/paketo-website/content/docs/howto/java.md

 pack sbom download samples/app
 {{< /code/copyable >}}

-Files arez created in your directory
+Files are created in your directory

 {{< code>}}
 layers